jessefarrell/WestMacropadWorkshop2025/firmware/readme.md

 qmk compile -kb 0_se_west/demo3x3 -km default
 ```

-## Static Backlight (Not RGB)
+## LED Backlight (Not RGB)
 There are few different types of lighting effects you might want to use on your macropad.
 The following process is how I setup the “breathing” affect on the basic macropad.
-Note that this will not work on RGB lights, its indented for a static “dumb” LED.
+Note that this will not work on RGB lights, it's indented for a single colour LED.

 #### `keyboard.json`